akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/README.md

 First, you need to install all necessary packages

-For this, you should use Install packages for stock synthesis benchmark.Rmd (originally created by Henning Winker) for this you can follow the [installation guidelines](https://github.com/akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/blob/main/Pdf/Install-packages-for-stock-synthesis-benchmark.pdf) or run [SS3.UserGuide.FishingOpportunities.Rmd](https://github.com/akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/blob/main/Rmd/SS3.UserGuide.FishingOpportunities.Rmd)
+For this, you can follow the [installation guidelines](https://github.com/akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/blob/main/Pdf/Install-packages-for-stock-synthesis-benchmark.pdf) of suggest R packages or run [Install-packages-for-stock-synthesis-benchmark.pdf](https://github.com/akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/blob/main/Rmd/Install%20packages%20for%20stock%20synthesis%20benchmark.Rmd)

 Then you can follow the scheme below: